 How was this calculated?

-The data for this metric comes from the City's most recent Performance Measures survey.
-This is a statistically-valid survey that assesses resident opinion of city services.
-The percentage rating was calculated by taking the absolute value of survey respondents (533 respondents in 2019) who reported being satisfied or very satisfied with Utilities services.
+The data for this metric comes from the city's most recent Performance Measures Survey.
+This is a statistically-valid survey that assesses community opinion of city services.
+The percentage rating was calculated by taking the absolute value of survey respondents who reported being satisfied or very satisfied with Utilities services.

 Data: